 which is applicable primarily in the near-flat limit of the entanglement spectrum.
-This is because the left-hand side (LHS) is additive and scales linearly with $n$, while the right-hand side (RHS) can be expressed as:
+This is because the LHS is additive and scales linearly with $n$, while the RHS can be expressed as

 which becomes additive only at the linear order of the Taylor expansion in the entropy difference.
-Hence, the condition $S_2(A)-S_3(A)<\frac{1}{2}$ must be met, indicating an almost flat spectrum or a small system size.
+Hence, the condition $S_2(A)-S_3(A)\ll \frac{1}{2}$ must be met, indicating an almost flat spectrum or very weak entanglement.

-Additionally, this regime aligns with where the two anti-flatness measures defined previously converge, particularly when:
+Additionally, this regime aligns with where the two antiflatness measures defined previously converge, particularly when: